About Perspectograph

 About the Author

-Dr. G. Bukky Sanni earned her Bachelor’s and Master’s degrees in Microbiology at the Obafemi Awolowo University, Ile-Ife, Nigeria.
-She then pursued a doctoral degree in the Department of Biological Sciences (now the School of Life Sciences) at the University of Essex, UK, focusing on the microbial ecology of oil-polluted marine environments.
-After earning her PhD in Environmental Microbiology, she moved to Canada, where she obtained a Certificate in Applied Clinical Research from McMaster University, Ontario.
+Dr. G. Bukky Sanni earned both her Bachelor’s and Master’s degrees in Microbiology from Obafemi Awolowo University in Ile-Ife, Nigeria.
+She then pursued a PhD in Environmental Microbiology at the University of Essex, UK, specializing in the microbial ecology of oil-polluted marine environments.
+After completing her doctoral studies, Dr. Sanni moved to Canada, where she obtained a Certificate in Applied Clinical Research from McMaster University in Ontario.